AoA Program Evaluations and Related Reports

 Evaluation of the Aging and Disability Resource Centers (ADRCs)

-Evaluation of Title III-C Elderly Nutrition Program (ENP)
+Evaluation of Title III-C Elderly Nutrition Services Program (ENSP)

 Under contract HHSP233201200606G, Mathmatica Policy Research, Inc is conducting a process evaluation and cost study of the ENP; the third since the program was created in 1972.
 The primary research question that the evaluation is designed to answer is, how effective and efficient is the OAA Title III-C Program at addressing the Program’s legislative intent and program goals of helping to keep older Americans healthy and active in their homes and communities and prevent the need for more costly interventions through the provision of healthy meals, social interaction, health promotion, and linking older adults to other appropriate services.
 This overarching research question addresses two primary and two secondary research domains: